 Concerns around Elmiron and macular degeneration first arose in 2018, when an ophthalmologist at Emory University in Atlanta identified alarming changes to the macula in patients taking Elmiron.
 Since then, multiple studies have found evidence that pentosan polysulfate sodium (PPS) can result in toxicity that damages the macula.

 PPS toxicity is the only known cause of pigmentary maculopathy.
 Patients with this condition have abnormal pigment formations in the retina, resulting in vision impairment.

-Get your free and confidential consultation with one of our product liability lawyers in Albany, NY
+Get your free and confidential consultation with one of our product liability lawyers.

 Healthy vision is crucial to nearly all aspects of our lives.
 The ability to see is key to our day-to-day activities, our jobs, our hobbies, and so much more.

 Interstitial cystitis patients who took Elmiron and suffered maculopathy are currently seeking damages for economic and non-economic damages stemming from vision impairment and loss.
 The compensation you may be able to recover depends on the specific losses you and your family have sustained.

 Product liability claims involving dangerous drugs are complex.
 Drug manufacturers frequently contest that their product resulted in harm to consumers, making it more difficult for those who suffer adverse effects to recover the compensation they deserve.

 For this reason, it is crucial to contact a dangerous drug lawyer for assistance building your claim.
 An experienced attorney will have the knowledge and resources to investigate what caused your injuries and pursue fair compensation on your behalf.